EMUNES/ASFG-train/README.md

 The final model will be stored under *train/logs/trainName/checkpoint*.

-See dump-jupyter.py if you want to use python scipts instead.
+See *dump-jupyter.py* if you prefer python scripts.